wisc7/Rust/README.md

 screen -S rust_server ./startrust.sh

 #detach from the session using Clrl+A and then press d. (it will run in the background) run "screen -r" to reconnect

+#to mointer the logs: (rust can take up to 30 minutes to load)
+tail -n 50 rustlog.txt